lubojr/naucse.python.cz/lessons/beginners-en/modules-pl4ua/index.md

     )
 ```

-And then write in another file `write.py` with the following content:
+And then create another file `write.py` with the following content:

 ```python
 import meadow